Beijing Auto Museum: History

 The Beijing Auto Museum began construction in 2006, and the building was completed in 2010.
 It was officially opened to the public the next year, in 2011.

-On May 18, 2019, the Beijing Auto Museum was recognized by the Chinese Museum Association out of over 5,000 other museums in the country as the "most innovative museum in China".
+On May 18, 2019, the Beijing Auto Museum was recognized by the Chinese Museums Association out of over 5,000 other museums in the country as the "most innovative museum in China".

 Collection

 In 2014, the collection of cars in the Beijing Auto Museum numbered 80.
 However, several of the cars in the collection are replicas, such as the Benz Patent-Motorwagen.
 Domestic vehicles on display include state cars from Hongqi, military jeeps from Beijing Automobile Works, and replica Dongfanghong and Dongfeng civilian cars.